 Subd.
 4. Youth service revenue.
 Youth service program revenue is available to a district that has implemented a youth development plan and a youth service program.
 Youth service revenue equals $1 times the greater of 1,335 or the population of the district.

 Subd.
-5. Total community education levy.
-To obtain total community education revenue, a district operating a youth after-school enrichment program under section 124D.19, subdivision 12, may levy the amount raised by a maximum tax rate of .7431 percent times the adjusted net tax capacity of the district.
-To obtain total community education revenue, a district not operating a youth after-school enrichment program may levy the amount raised by a maximum tax rate of .4795 percent times the adjusted net tax capacity of the district.
-If the amount of the total community education levy would exceed the total community education revenue, the total community education levy shall be determined according to subdivision 6.
+5. Community education levy.
+To obtain community education revenue, a district may levy the amount raised by a tax rate of .4795 percent times the adjusted net tax capacity of the district.
+If the amount of the community education levy would exceed the community education revenue, the community education levy shall be determined according to subdivision 6.

 Subd.
 6. Community education levy; districts off the formula.
 If the amount of the community education levy for a district exceeds the district's community education revenue, the amount of the community education levy is limited to the district's community education revenue according to subdivision 1.